 As was usual in his time, Bayer was a universal Orientalist, as much interested in the Near East as in the Far East.
 His main language was probably Syriac, but he was also much interested in China and India.
 In the first place he was a historian, and also a good scholar of classical philology, Prussian history and Russian history (a pioneer!).
 He was one of the first to understand the importance of numismatics for history.
 His three Oriental monographies (Mus.
 Sinicum, Hist.
-Osrhoëna, & Hist. regni Bactr.) were all important pioneer achievements.
+Osrhoëna, and Hist. regni Bactr.) were all important pioneer achievements.
 He prepared the first Chinese grammar and the first Chinese text edition in Europe.
 As to India he was the first to put together the meagre evidence (just one coin in addition to classical sources) on Bactrian Greeks.
 More evidence on India he collected from his correspondence with Trankebar missionaries and in St. Petersburg he was able to interview some merchants from Multan.
-On the basis of xylographs brought from Siberia he reflected on palaeography, and was able to show, for instance, the Western origin of the Mongolian and the Indian origin of the Phags-pa and Tibetan writings.
+On the basis of xylographs brought from Siberia he reflected on palaeography, and thus could show, for instance, the Western origin of the Mongolian and the Indian origin of the Phags-pa and Tibetan writings.
 Before his death he was planning a major book on the history of Eastern churches.